SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/README.md

 * Include new introduction material [03_Introduction_Material_for_TPOF.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-tpo/Documents/03_Introduction_Material_for_TPOF.pdf).
 * Include new FAQ material [05_FAQs_for_Template_Code_Implementation.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-tpo/Documents/05_FAQs_for_Template_Code_Implementation.pdf).</br>

-If you choose not to upgrade to the latest version, here are some mandatory steps for you to adapt to GTT V2 February 2021 Delivery.</br>
+If you choose not to upgrade to the latest version, here are some mandatory steps for you to adapt to SAP Business Network Global Track and Trace V2 February 2021 Delivery.</br>
 *	[Mandatory for VP integration] Add LBN# as the prefix for Service Agent LBN ID for the shipment extractor.
 *	[Mandatory for receiving actual events from data contributor] Grant report and read authorization to Service Agent LBN ID in the shipment and resource process type of the model 'Purchase Order Fulfillment'.</br>